sayzeng/tictactoe/documentation/goals.md

 ## Timeline

 ### Week of Feb 26
-- install nvm (Node version manager)
+- install nvm (Node version manager) -> done
-- `npm init -y` on repo
+- `npm init -y` on repo -> done (required uninstalling and reinstalling nvm)
 - read Getting Started docs for vitest: https://vitest.dev/guide/
 - Write tests that test every part of `TicTacToeSession.submitMove`
-    - mock `TicTacToeSession` class where `makeMove` is the only true function, others are empty functions
+    - mock `TicTacToeSession` class where `submitMove` is the only true function, others are empty functions
     - Make function that will return an example DOM

 ### Week of Feb 19